 When intent data is paired with a robust B2B database, you can automatically receive recommended contacts for each account conducting research relevant to your business.
 This includes name, title, phone number, and email address for quick, accurate outreach.
-But that just scratches the data surface.

 Using intent data to build prospecting lists gives your sales team the best chance of having an informed conversation with each prospect — and saves time and resources that would’ve otherwise been spent doing manual research.